binerogroup/documentation/compute/resizing-an-instance/index.rst

 Scaling out
 ^^^^^^^^^^^

-The opposite method is adding parallel resources (for instance additional instances) and using `load balancing </networking/load-balancers>`_) to distribute load between them, this is called "scaling out" or ("horizontal scaling").
+The opposite method is adding parallel resources (for example additional instances) and using `load balancing </networking/load-balancers>`_) to distribute load between them, this is called "scaling out" or ("horizontal scaling").